BALAMURUGAN16SA/MOVIE_TICKETS_BOOKING/README.md

+### About Branch

+This branch consists of basic Website, focussing primarly on SQL as it is done as a project for DBMS.

+---
 ### Online Movie Ticket Booking System

-A seamless system to book tickets online for your favorite movies at favorite theaters.
+- A seamless system to book tickets online for your favorite movies at favorite theaters.
-Done using basic Html, Css, Flask.
+- Done using basic Html, Css, Flask.

 ---